DruvPai/IndependentDecentralizedMPGLearning/README.md

 # IndependentDecentralizedMPGLearning

-Official implementation for the paper "Independent and Decentralized Learning in Markov Potential Games"
+Official implementation for the paper "Independent and Decentralized Learning in Markov Potential Games" by Maheshwari et al.